gemeenteshertogenbosch/verzoektypecatalogus/INSTALLATION.md

 ## Deploying trough helm

 If you want to create a new instance
-$ helm install ./api/helm --name commonground --kubeconfig="api/helm/kubeconfig.yaml"
+$ helm install ./api/helm --name vtc --kubeconfig="api/helm/kubeconfig.yaml"

 Or update if you want to update an existing one
-$ helm upgrade commonground  ./api/helm --kubeconfig="api/helm/kubeconfig.yaml"
+$ helm upgrade vtc  ./api/helm --kubeconfig="api/helm/kubeconfig.yaml"

 Or del if you want to delete an existing  one
+$ helm del vtc  --purge --kubeconfig="api/helm/kubeconfig.yaml"

+or for the dev enviroments
+$ helm install ./api/helm --name vtc-dev --kubeconfig="api/helm/kubeconfig.yaml"
+$ helm upgrade vtc-dev  ./api/helm --kubeconfig="api/helm/kubeconfig.yaml"
-$ helm del commonground  --purge --kubeconfig="api/helm/kubeconfig.yaml"
+$ helm del vtc-dev  --purge --kubeconfig="api/helm/kubeconfig.yaml"

 Note that you can replace commonground with the namespace that you want to use (normally the name of your component).